jrsmth/waffle-bot/README.md

-# waffle-bot
+# Waffle Bot
-🩸 Off with his head! <br>
+Off with his head! 🩸 <br>
-🧇👑 Slack Bot that oversees the coronation of a new WaffleKing
+Slack Bot that oversees the coronation of a new WaffleKing 🧇👑